 The 2019 Aston Martin Vanquish is the British brand’s grandest grand tourer and one of the most beautiful items on four wheels.
 Every Vanquish features a ferocious and sonorous V-12 engine, and it’s available in coupe or convertible (which Aston calls Volante).
 Aston Martin has unveiled the Vanquish Vision, a mid-engined design that foreshadows the next-generation Vanquish.

 - Engine, Ride, and Handling: The naturally aspirated 5.9-liter V-12 engine in both the coupe and convertible Vanquish S produces 580 horsepower and 465 lb-ft of torque.
 Unlike some other more advanced V-12 engines, it snarls at startup and roars when prodded.
 The Aston’s powerful engine sends all of its power to the rear wheels only, thanks to a paddle-shifted eight-speed automatic transmission.
-Despite the fact that we haven’t driven a Vanquish since our first test a few years ago, Aston Martin continues to produce the super grand tourer despite its obsolete design.
+Even though we haven’t driven a Vanquish since our first test a few years ago, Aston Martin continues to produce the super grand tourer despite its obsolete design.
 Its ride is remarkably refined, and the combination of high grip levels and precise steering makes this large two-door enjoyable to drive without sacrificing comfort.

 - Interior and Technology: The interior of the Vanquish impresses with its stylish architecture and high-end materials.
 However, it lacks many modern features, and in some ways, it lags behind more modern automobiles.
-Adaptive cruise control, automatic emergency braking, and blind-spot tracking, for example, are all missing from the ageing Aston.
+Adaptive cruise control, automatic emergency braking, and blind-spot tracking, for example, are all missing from the aging Aston.
 With a small 6.5-inch screen and no Apple CarPlay or Android Auto capability, the infotainment system is also outdated.
 Vanquish, on the other hand, tries to keep the emphasis on the driver’s pleasure and personalization.
 With the former taken care of, owners can choose from a variety of custom choices to make their Aston Martin truly exclusive.

 From 2001 to 2007, the first-generation “V12 Vanquish,” engineered by Ian Callum and unveiled at the 2001 Geneva Motor Show, served as the marque’s flagship.
 The concept car, dubbed “Project Vantage” and the first Aston Martin design entirely designed by Callum, was developed by Ford Motor Company in collaboration with craftsman Dilip Chhabria to showcase the company’s vision for a future sports car to replace the Virage-based Vantage.